 Here’s Luke’s case.
 Yesterday I saw the following:

-Loud speech–when he talks to you or replies to a question.
-He is incredibly loud!
-And doesn’t seem to realise how loud he is.
+Loud speech–when he talks to you or replies to a question, he is incredibly loud and doesn’t seem to realize how loud he is!

 He is also telling me that he doesn’t like the attention I give my mother – that it’s not fair that I have to be with her and talk to her as much as I do!!